oracle/nosql-node-sdk/README.md

 Please see the [LICENSE](LICENSE.txt) file included in the top-level directory of the package for a copy of the license and additional information.

-## Requirements

-This package requires Node.js 12.0.0 or higher.